VoltenX5x/VoltenX5x/README.md

 </div><br/>

-I like technology and programming knowledge, I will soon be a Front-end or Full-Stack developer.
+I like technology and programming knowledge, I will soon be a Front-end, Back-End, Full-Stack developer or Software Engineering .